Gengo.com: Translating Work into Money

 Aside from being able to work from home and work as much or as little as you want, you also have the added benefits of setting your own hours, not having to negotiate or bid on project salaries, getting paid twice a week without having to worry if the client paid or not, and building your translation portfolio if this is something you would like to make a career.

 Gengo also provides a special “thank you” to translators who go above and beyond the call of duty.
 They often distribute small gifts to employees who they feel are deserving of some extra appreciation.
-And as their community of translators continues to grow, so will the amount of rewards and incentives.
+And as their community of translators continues to grow, so will the number of rewards and incentives.

 Is Gengo.com a Legitimate Work-at-Home Opportunity?